Jaime-alv/supermind/README.md

 In the Options menu, you can get information about the script itself, your statistics, or load a different profile.

 ## Help menu

-In here you can find the game rules or the game's settings.
+In here you can find the game rules (how to play) or the game's settings.